Noahlie07/NotesOnEverythingCoding/Milvus/Milvus, MilvusLite, and MilvusStandalone.md

 ## Basics of MilvusStandalone

 When creating a collection, always specify its schema and index params (these params specify how the vector field is stored and how similarity search in the vector field is going to occur.
+In this specific example, we use collection instance, but using MilvusClient should theoretically be possible.
 ```
 from pymilvus import connections